SSWConsulting/SSW.Rules.Content/rules/dev-containers/rule.md

 <!--endintro-->

-Dev containers let you define all the tools needed for a project in a programmatic manner,
+Dev containers let you define all the tools needed for a project in a programmatic manner.
+That gives 2 benefits:
+* Consistent isolated environments
+* Pre-installed tools with correct settings

+### How does it work?